ourcodingclub/ourcodingclub.github.io/_course/wiz-viz-challenge.md

 {% capture url %}{{ site.baseurl }}/assets/img/banner/pine.jpg{% endcapture %}
 {% include scroll-banner.html content=banner background=url %}

+{% capture coloursection %}
 # Data overview

-You will use the following datasets, available from the [Challenge repository](https://github.com/ourcodingclub/CC_course_challenge2) on GitHub.
-To be able to answer the quiz questions properly, it is important that you use these datasets and not potentially updated versions available through the original providers.
+##### __You will use the following datasets, available from the [Challenge repository](https://github.com/ourcodingclub/CC_course_challenge2) on GitHub.
+To be able to answer the quiz questions properly, it is important that you use these datasets and not potentially updated versions available through the original providers.__

 __NOTE:__ The data files have been saved as RDS objects because of their relatively large size.
 You can easily read a RDS file in R using the [`readRDS()` function](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/readRDS).